adoptium/aqa-tests/doc/userGuide.md

 ### Use live_monitor feature
 TKG has a script that monitors the test progress live.
 It can be your only friend in darkest nights.
 When you run tests locally, you may want to use that feature.
-It shows how many tests are passed currently etc. Now let's look how to use it.You need Python installed to your machine in order to use it.
+It shows how many tests are passed currently etc. Now let's look how to use it.
+You need Python3 installed on your machine in order to use it.
 Note that this feature currently works with openjdk tests only.
 This means you need to use:

 `export BUILD_LIST=openjdk`